With the right small front garden ideas, you can create an inviting first impression for guests, and grow a variety of

 In small front garden ideas, making the most of space is everything – so strategize your planting to make sure there are no gaps at any time of year.

 'Choose plants carefully, and select those that offer something in three seasons out of four.
 If less, they need to have the wow factor and not leave big gaps.

 2. Climber plants add impact without taking up ground space

 If planting space is really at a premium, think vertically for some of the best small garden ideas.

 Vertical garden ideas, including climber plants, will cater for your floral desires by using your home's walls as a structure upon which to bloom.
-In this example, wisteria winds its way across the front of the house, while a climbing shrub welcomes visitors at the doorway.
+In this example, plants wind their way up the walls of the house to provide a charming frame to the entrance.

 8. No grass?
 Balance pebbles, planting and paving

 ‘Replace the lawn with plants, and create breathing space with lower plants and paved or gravel areas.
 It is always a balance of ‘mass’ – the vertical plane of plants and structures – to the ‘void’, or horizontal plane, and you need both in varying amounts.’

 ‘Carpets of Del Rio gravel in ¼ inch looks very chic, tailored and gives the eye a place to rest,’ adds Kalra.
 ‘For paths and front walkway ideas, work with a humble masonry like a reclaimed brick, but you can play with how it is applied.
 You can put it on edge, or do a pattern like herringbone to make it feel precious.’

 9. Soften fences with hedges and climbers